Pepelocotango/Gestor-Events_i_Personal/PRIVACY_POLICY.md

 *   The data **never leaves your device** unless you explicitly choose to save the data file in a network location or a cloud service (like Google Drive or Dropbox).
 *   **The application's author (Pëp) does not have, and cannot have, any access to your information.**

-### 2. Application Data (`.json` File)
+### 2. Application Data (`.gep` and `.json` Files)

-When you use the application, all your work data (events, contacts) is stored in a file with the `.json` format.
+When you use the application, all your work data (events, contacts) is stored by default in a file with a `.gep` format.
+The application also maintains compatibility with opening and saving files in `.json` format.

+*   **Default Format (.gep):** Starting from version 1.5.0, the application uses the native `.gep` format to save your data.
+This format is identical in content to the `.json` format but with a specific extension that makes it easier to identify the application's data files.
+*   **JSON Compatibility:** The application can open and save files in `.json` format to maintain compatibility with previous versions or other tools.
-*   **Location:** You, as the user, choose where to save this file.
-It can be in any folder on your computer.
+*   **Location:** You, as the user, choose where to save these files.
+They can be in any folder on your computer.
-*   **Format:** This file is stored in **plain text**.
-This means it is not encrypted.
-Anyone with access to this file could read its contents.
+*   **Data Format:** These files are stored in **plain text**.
+This means they are not encrypted.
+Anyone with access to these files could read their contents.
-*   **Responsibility:** The security of this `.json` file is your responsibility.
-We recommend that you store it in a safe and protected location, such as an encrypted folder or a password-protected directory if your operating system allows it.
+*   **Responsibility:** The security of these data files is your responsibility.
+We recommend storing them in a secure and protected location, such as an encrypted folder or a password-protected directory if your operating system allows it.

 ### 3. Local Configuration Files